FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Function-preserving Attention Replacement

-\paragraph{Training protocol.} We adopt a \textit{global replacement} strategy: all attention blocks are substituted at once, avoiding representation mismatch that arises when partially replacing layers in sequence.
-Training proceeds in two stages: \begin{itemize} \item \textbf{Distillation phase:} The substitute modules are trained using the combined loss while the rest of the model is frozen. \item \textbf{Finetuning phase:} All parameters are unfrozen and jointly optimized using task supervision to recover any residual accuracy drop. \end{itemize}
+\paragraph*{Training protocol.} We adopt a \textit{global replacement} strategy: all attention blocks are substituted at once, avoiding representation mismatch that arises when partially replacing layers in sequence.
+Training proceeds in two stages: \begin{itemize} \item \textbf{Distillation phase:} The substitute modules are trained through $\mathcal{L}$ while the rest of the model is frozen. \item \textbf{Finetuning phase:} All parameters are jointly optimized through $\mathcal{L}_{\text{cls}}$ to recover any residual accuracy drop. \end{itemize}